El Faldón

 ABOUT ANTIOQUIA

-Antioquia is located in central North-Western Colombia.
+Antioquia is located in central northwestern Colombia.
 Coffee was introduced to the region in the latter part of the 19thcentury.
-Since then, this mountainous, fertile department has 128,000 hectares of coffee that are produced by a mix of large estates and tiny farms.
+Since then, this mountainous, fertile department has 128,000 hectares of coffee that is produced by a mix of large estates and tiny farms.

 HOW THIS COFFEE WAS PROCESSED

-This lot was selectively hand-harvested, with most labour being provided by the Rubén Darío Gómez and his family.
+This lot was selectively hand-harvested, with most labour being provided by the Rubén and his family.
 The coffee was processed using the washed method the farm’s ‘micro-beneficio’ (mill).

 It was then carefully dried (over 10–18 days) on parabolic beds, which are constructed a bit like a ‘hoop house’ greenhouse, and act to protect the coffee from the rain and prevent condensation dripping back onto the drying beans.
 The greenhouse is constructed out of plastic sheets and have adjustable walls to help with airflow, and temperature control to ensure the coffee can dry slowly and evenly.